ryboe/CSS3/README.md

 If you think something's missing, make sure you're not asking for something on [this list of bad CSS properties](https://gist.github.com/y0ssar1an/bb95223148e486acbe7a#file-bad_css).
-If it's not on that list, open an issue and i'll investigate.
+If it's not on that list, open an issue and I'll investigate.
 I'll be monitoring the specs as they're updated on [the W3C feed](http://www.w3.org/Style/CSS/current-work.en.html), but I still need your help.
 Let's keep bad code out of the Web!